Key point: Beijing is trying to define its role in the world.

 Yet this Chinese assessment may well be more significant for what it says about China’s future foreign policy than anything it says about Syria, of course.
 As Beijing grasps to define its new role in the world, there will be many temptations for it to wield its new military power across the globe and especially in the vast, unstable area where it is helping to build a “Belt and Road.”
 The paradigm adopted from Russia’s intervention in Syria of “fighting terror” and simultaneously building support and self-confidence at home could become nearly irresistible to the Chinese leadership.
 But deploying its shiny military into situations far and wide around the world presents the road to perdition and could even significantly imperil the “Chinese dream” of national rejuvenation.
 Beijing would be much wiser to limit the scope of its expeditionary forces abroad and keep them cautiously under “blue helmets.”

 Lyle J. Goldstein is professor of strategy in the China Maritime Studies Institute at the United States Naval War College in Newport, Rhode Island.
 He is also an affiliate of the new Russia Maritime Studies Institute at NWC.
 You can reach him at [email protected].
 The opinions in his columns are entirely his own and do not reflect the official assessments of the U.S. Navy or any other agency of the U.S. government.
-This article first appeared last year.
+This article first appeared in 2019.